bazelbuild/rules_apple/doc/rules-general.md

 )

 # A version scheme that parses version information out of the build
-# label.
-For example, the following command
+# label and uses a fallback for developers' builds.
+For example, the
+# following command
 #
 #    bazel build //myapp:myapp --embed_label=MyApp_1.2_build_345
 #